 Steps to transfer domains to Uniregistry

-1. Ensure all the domain names to be transferred are unlocked at the current registrar and that you have requested the authorization codes.
+Ensure all the domain names to be transferred are unlocked at the current registrar and that you have the transfer authorization / EPP codes ready.

 3. Click ‘Transfer’ from the menu at the top of the page.

-Each domain that you would like to transfer will require an authorization code (or EPP code), which you will need to obtain from the current registrar.
+Each domain that you would like to transfer will require a transfer authorization code (or EPP code), which you will need to obtain from the current registrar.

-5. Review the default contact to be used as the registrant for the domain(s) being transferred in.
-Click the Privacy.Link™ button to enable or disable the free WHOIS Privacy.Link™ service and click ‘Continue’.
+Review the default contact to be used as the registrant for the domain(s) being transferred in.

 6. You can enter a descriptive name for your transfer job if you would like and review the list of domains to transfer in.
 Click ‘Begin Transfer’ to initiate your transfer request.